RuiyangJu/Fracture_Detection_Improved_YOLOv8/README.md

 ## Application
 ### Run the App on the local
-* Use gdown to download the trained model from our GitHub:
+* Use gdown to download the example model for webapp:
 ```
   gdown https://github.com/RuiyangJu/x-ray_fracture_detection_yolo/releases/download/Example_Model/example_model.onnx
 ```